igroks/shop/shop-back/README.md

 # Usage

-For a broad knowledge of the functionality of this API see the documentation in the `/api-docs` route.
+For a broad knowledge of the functionality of this API see the documentation in the `/api-docs` endpoint.